Become a Councillor

 - A UK, EU, Commonwealth or qualifying foreign citizen; and

-- Registered to vote or have lived, worked or owned property in Merthyr Tydfil at least 12 month prior to the election in May 2022.
+- Registered to vote or have lived, worked or owned property in Merthyr Tydfil at least 12 month prior to the election on or before May 2027.

 How to become a Councillor?

 Councillors are elected every five years to represent their local community in the running of the local council.
-Unless a casual vacancy occurs, the next election will take place on Thursday 5 May 2022.
+Unless a casual vacancy occurs, the next election will take place in May 2027.

 Are Councillors paid?